vittoriopolverino/dlt-blueprint/README.md

 <br />

 ## 🧐 About <a name = "about"></a>
-to do
+Blueprint to initialize a project with Databricks Delta Live Tables and Azure Data Lake Storage.
+Resource for anyone is looking to leverage Databricks DLT in a professional and organized manner, making it easier to follow software engineering best practice rather than relying on notebooks.

 <br />

 ## 🏁 Getting Started <a name = "getting_started"></a>

-Good news, you don't need to install any dependencies on your machine.
+Great news!
+You can sit back, relax, and forget about installing any dependencies on your machine.
-Poetry allows us to manage dependencies and packaging in Python

-To install the dependencies listed in your pyproject.toml file, use the following script:
+To effortlessly install the dependencies listed in your pyproject.toml file, I've prepared a nifty little script just for you:
 ```
 sh scripts/poetry_init.sh
 ```